Nonparametric Bayesian intensity estimation for covariate-driven inhomogeneous point processes: Covariate-driven Poisson processes and Bayesian inference

 \subsection{Nonparametric Bayesian inference on $\rho$}

-We are interested in the problem of estimating the unknown covariate-based intensity function $\rho:\Zcal\to[0,\infty) $ characterising the observation model \eqref{Eq:PointProc} based on data $D^{(n)}=(N^{(n)},Z^{(n)})$.
-We consider the nonparametric Bayesian approach, which entails assigning to $\rho$ a prior distribution $\Pi(\cdot)$ on a measurable collection $\Rcal\subset L^\infty(\Zcal)$ of non-negative functions defined on the covariate space $\Zcal$.
+We are interested in the problem of estimating the unknown covariate-based intensity function $\rho:\Zcal\to[0,\infty)$ based on data $D^{(n)}=(N^{(n)},Z^{(n)})$ from model \eqref{Eq:PointProc}.
+We consider the nonparametric Bayesian approach, assigning to $\rho$ prior distributions $\Pi $ on measurable collections $\Rcal\subset L^\infty(\Zcal)$ of non-negative functions defined on $\Zcal$.
 By Bayes'~formula (e.g.~\cite[p.7]{GvdV17}), the posterior distribution of $\rho|D^{(n)}$ is given by

-with $L_n(\cdot)$ the likelihood in \eqref{Eq:Likelihood}.
-Implementation of nonparametric Bayesian intensity estimation has been investigated, in models without covariates, in \cite{L82,AMM09,KS07,DMGK01} and \cite{HA98} among the others, for various classes of prior distributions that include gamma and beta processes, Gaussian processes, kernel mixtures, spline and piecewise constant priors.
+with $L_n$ the likelihood in \eqref{Eq:Likelihood}.
+Nonparametric Bayesian intensity estimation has so far been investigated, methodologically and theoretically, only in models without covariates; see in \cite{L82,MSW98,AMM09,BSvZ15,KvZ15} and references therein.